The Best Markets in Sydney: the 2024 Guide

 Best for: organic food shopping, packing your picnic hamper or gathering delicious treats for a celebration.

 Also known as Addison Road Market, Marrickville Markets is a favourite with inner west residents.
-Predominantly a food market and has a very local feel, and there is a delicious array of prepared food that encourages visitors to hang about for a meal while they are here.
+Predominantly a food market and has a very local feel, and there is a delicious array of prepared food encourages visitors to hang about for a meal while they are here.

 Tip: Grab some local craft drinks from one of the many brewers in Marrickville.